HMS Ruby (1776): Service history

+Upon returning from the Cape to Chatham, it was determined Ruby was in too defective a state to be docked, so the Ruby was paid off in early October 1797.

 On 13 July 1800 Ruby was escorting a convoy from St Helena to Great Britain when at when she sighted a strange sail that appeared to be a French privateer.
 Winds were light and next morning Ruby sighted the privateer some three miles ahead.
 Ruby was unable to catch the privateer, which made use of sweeps to remain just out of gunshot.
 Towards evening a breeze came up and Ruby succeeded in capturing the privateer at 1a.m. on 15 July.